String Quartet No. 2 (Borodin): Music

-First movement
+I. Allegro moderato

 The first movement is written in sonata form.
 The principal theme of the exposition begins in measure one, with a cello singing a lyrical melody in high register.

 The transition begins in measure 35, and quickly leads into the subordinate theme (measure 44) in A major, the dominant.

-The subordinate theme has a complex structure, a three-part form of its own (a–b–a'), which leads into the closing theme in measure 86 (Animato), which concludes the exposition in measure 107.
+The subordinate theme has a complex structure, a three-part form of its own (ABA′), which leads into the closing theme in measure 86 (Animato), which concludes the exposition in measure 107.
 The development (beginning in measure 108) begins with the same material as the exposition, except the cello is in the low register, and the key is changed from D major to F major.
 After some contrapuntal work, the development reaches a dominant pedal point (measure 167), which resolves in the main key of the piece, D major, in the recapitulation in measure 180.
-The recapitulation follows the broad outlines of the exposition, except the subordinate theme (measure 224) begins in E-flat major instead of the customary D major.
-The three-part structure of the subordinate theme, though, allows Borodin to reach the expected D major in the a' part of the subordinate theme (measure 257), and the closing theme (measure 266) concludes the movement.
+The recapitulation follows the broad outlines of the exposition, except the subordinate theme (measure 224) begins in E-flat major instead of the expected D major.
+The three-part structure of the subordinate theme, though, allows Borodin to reach the expected D major in the A' part of the subordinate theme (measure 257), and the closing theme (measure 266) concludes the movement.

 The first movement exemplifies Borodin's lyrical (as opposed to dramatic) treatment of the sonata form.
-All thematic material is lyrical; contrasts are achieved via contrapuntal writing (as in the middle section of the subordinate theme, beginning in measure 57, and especially in beginning in measure 65), or color contrasts (such as changes of keys–beginning of the development, and particularly the non-traditional key of the subordinate theme in the recapitulation).
+All thematic material is lyrical; contrasts are achieved via contrapuntal writing (as in the middle section of the subordinate theme, beginning in measure 57, and especially beginning in measure 65),or color contrasts (such as changes of keys–beginning of the development, and particularly the non-traditional key of the subordinate theme in the recapitulation).